BBQ Pulled Pork Pizza

 - Mozzarella cheese — you can get the pre-shredded kind from the store or shred your own!

-- BBQ pulled pork — I love to make this recipe using leftover pulled pork, but you can make the pulled pork for it, too!
+- BBQ pulled pork — I love to make this recipe using leftover pork, but you can make the pulled pork in the slow cooker for it, too!
+We typically use a pork shoulder roast or pork butt, but any cut of pork that requires low and slow cooking is perfect to make pulled pork with.

 - Chopped parsley or cilantro — these add some brightness after the pizza comes out of the oven.
 It’s optional, but it is beautiful.